 Because photovoltaic (PV) panels convert sunlight into electricity, most PV installation is done outdoors.
-Residential installers work on rooftops and in attics and crawl spaces to connect panels to the electric grid.
-PV installers who build solar farms work at ground level and need to build structures to hold the PV panel framework.
+Residential installers work on rooftops but also sometimes work in attics and crawl spaces to connect panels to the electrical grid.
+PV installers who build solar farms work at ground level.

 Injuries and Illnesses

 Solar photovoltaic installers risk falls from ladders and roofs, shocks from electricity, and burns from hot equipment and materials while installing and maintaining PV systems.
 To reduce the risk of injury, PV installers must wear safety equipment, such as harnesses, gloves, and hard hats.

-There are multiple paths to becoming a solar photovoltaic (PV) installer, often called a PV installer.
-Most workers need a high school diploma, but some take courses at a technical school or community college; they also receive on-the-job training lasting up to 1 year.
+There are multiple paths to becoming a solar photovoltaic (PV) installer, or PV installer.
+These workers typically need a high school diploma, but some take courses at a technical school or community college; they also receive on-the-job training lasting up to 1 year.
 Some PV installers learn to install panels as part of an apprenticeship.

-Most employers require PV installers to have a high school diploma.
-Some PV installers take courses at local community colleges or trade schools to learn about solar panel installation.
+PV installers typically need a high school diploma.
+Some PV installers take courses at local community colleges or technical schools to learn about solar panel installation.
 Courses range from basic safety and PV knowledge to system design.
-Although course lengths vary by state and locality, most usually last a few days to several months.
+Although course length varies, most usually last a few days to several months.

 Some PV installers learn their trade on the job by working with experienced installers.
 On-the-job training usually lasts between 1 month and 1 year.
 During training, PV installers learn about safety, tools, and PV system installation techniques.